9001/copyparty/README.md

 you can also hotlink files regardless by appending `?raw` to the url

+NOTE: because discord (and maybe others) strip query args such as `?raw` in opengraph tags, any links which require a filekey or dirkey will not work

 if you want to entirely replace the copyparty response with your own jinja2 template, give the template filepath to `--og-tpl` or volflag `og_tpl` (all members of `HttpCli` are available through the `this` object)

-because discord (and maybe others) strip query args such as `?raw`, opengraph is incompatible with filekeys and dirkeys

 ## file indexing